 Your sacrifice can take a future form as well.
 You know that romantic Valentine’s weekend getaway you typically do with your honey?
 Well, nix that next year.
 Or the family reunion you were planning to attend next summer?
 Let your relatives know you’ll be joining them via Skype instead.

 Or maybe you intended to upgrade your PC or get yet another iPhone next year.
 Nope.
 Tough it out instead with whatever you’ve currently got.
 That’s your penance and your sacrifice.

-Lastly, your sacrifice can be reducing the frequency or cost of something as well.
-For example: ladies, those trips to the hair salon you enjoy so much?
-Well, maybe they’ll have to happen once a month, instead of every two weeks.
+Finally, your sacrifice can be reducing the frequency or cost of something as well.
+For example, ladies, those trips to the hair salon you enjoy so much?
+Well, maybe they’ll have to happen once a month instead of every two weeks.

 That’ll learn ya.

 The lesson: Everything comes at a price, honey—even your Black Friday and Cyber Monday spending excursions, which can leave you with a financial hangover that lasts far longer than you’d anticipated.